-Union has also been making small changes around campus, thanks to the help of U Sustain and our sustainability coordinator, Meghan Haley-Quigley, like adding more recycling bins and water bottle refill stations to campus.
+Union has also been making small changes around campus, thanks to the help of U-Sustain and our sustainability coordinator, Meghan Haley-Quigley, like adding more recycling bins and water bottle refill stations to campus.

 Here are some more ways that Union is becoming more sustainable and reducing its carbon footprint:

-1. Union College is 100% Green Power User.
+1. Union College is a 100% Green Power User.
 The college also purchases Renewable Energy Certificates to support electricity generation equivalent to Union’s consumption via wind power.

-2. Academic and administrative buildings shut their lights off each night (except for safety/security lighting), and lighting controls are used wherever applicable to reduce consumption!
+2. Academic and administrative buildings shut their lights off each night (except for safety/security lighting), and lighting controls are used wherever applicable to reduce consumption.